EVERY year more than 8 million mattresses are disposed of in the UK – that’s 167,000 tonnes currently destined for landfill.

 Textek is the UK’s most advanced Bulk Waste Processing Facility.

-Retailers and Local Authorities face two big challenges when recycling mattresses and bulky waste, the first is the separation aspect, the second is finding feasible end markets for the many complex materials to be recycled.
+Retailers and Local Authorities face two big challenges when recycling and recovering mattresses and bulky waste, the first is the separation aspect, the second is finding feasible end markets for the many complex materials to be recycled.